WebDevBernard/Twitter-Purple/README.md

 A very basic Twitter clone and a remake of this app [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter) with these features:

 - Written with modern React tools, using modular components: Header, Modal, Button
-- Login feature with form validation
+- User content saved to localStorage.
-- User data stored in firebase, user content saved to localStorage.
+- Login feature with form validation to be implemented.

 ## Preview